Convert CIN to CALS

 The CALS (Continuous Acquisition and Life-cycle Support) Type 1 Image file format, developed by the United States Department of Defense in the mid-1980s, is a standard for storing raster (bit-mapped) image data, typically black-and-white.
 It ensures efficient data interchange and retention of orientation metadata.
 The format supports both uncompressed and compressed (using CCITT Group 4 compression) images.
 This standard was part of the broader CALS initiative aimed at improving electronic publishing and data management within the federal government.

-You will be redirected to the download page to see the conversion status and download your CALS file.
+You will be redirected to the download page to obtain the CALS image.